An easy recipe for Blackberry Crostata (or mixed summer fruit) that you can cook directly on the grill. We use a gluten free and dairy free crust.

 How to Grill a Crostata (or Galette)

-The important thing to note is we used a pizza stone in our Big Green Egg.
+Tool Needed: We use a pizza stone in our Big Green Egg.
 We purchased ours from a local hardware store, but it is very similar to this pizza stone.

 We’ve used the same method in our Weber Kettle Grill too (also with a pizza stone), with similar success, but there are important factors to consider.